And Starring Pancho Villa as Himself: Plot

-The film opens in 1923 with studio executive Frank N. Thayer (Eion Bailey) receiving a letter in the mail, alongside a medallion of the Virgin Mary.
+The movie opens in 1923 with studio executive Frank N. Thayer receiving a letter in the mail, alongside a medallion of the Virgin of Guadalupe.

-The film then shifts to the height of the Mexican Revolution.
-Pancho Villa (Antonio Banderas) finds himself without adequate funding to finance his war against the military-run government.
-He also finds himself at odds with the Americans because of the Hearst media empire's press campaign against him.
-To counter both of these threats, he sends emissaries to movie producers to convince them to pay to film his progress and the actual battles.
-Producer D.W.
-Griffith (Colm Feore) is immediately interested and convinces Mutual Film Studios boss Harry E. Aitkin (Jim Broadbent) to send a film crew.
-As Aitkin's nephew, Thayer is initially a mere errand boy for the studio, but he makes a good impression with Villa, who demands that Thayer be placed in charge of the project.
+Thayer then flashes back to the height of the Mexican Revolution.
+Pancho Villa finds himself without adequate funding to finance his war against the military-run government.
+Villa also finds himself at odds with the Americans because of the Hearst media empire's press campaign against him.
+He has a Jewish-American lieutenant of his, Sam Dreben, to send feelers to American film studios.
+Villa's plan is to convince them to send film crew to film his battles.
+D.W.
+Griffith is immediately interested and convinces Mutual Film Studios boss Harry T. Aitken to send a crew.
+As Aitken’s nephew, Thayer is initially assigned an errand boy for the studio, but he makes a good impression with Villa, who demands that Thayer be placed in charge of the project.
 Thayer and a camera crew team film Villa leading his men to victory in battle.
-Despite the failure of this initial footage (which draws derisive laughter from potential backers) Thayer convinces Aitkin to invest even more money in a second attempt, and also convinces Villa to participate in making a more narrative film.
+Despite the failure of this initial footage (which draws derisive laughter from potential backers) Thayer convinces Aitken to invest even more money in a second attempt, and also convinces Villa to participate in making a more narrative film.

-Thayer returns to Mexico with a director, actors, producers, cameramen and screenwriters, and begin to film Villa's previous exploits using a younger actor, future film director Raoul Walsh (Kyle Chandler).
-The filming goes well, although Villa becomes angry that the screenwriters and the director have changed history to make a more dramatic film.
+Thayer returns to Mexico with a director, actors, producers, cameramen and screenwriters, and begin to film Villa's previous exploits using a younger actor, future film director Raoul Walsh as Villa.
+The filming goes well, although Villa becomes angry that the screenwriters and the director have decided to use creative license to enhance the film.
 However, he agrees to do a cameo appearance as an older version of himself.
-Meanwhile, Thayer begins a romance with actress Teddy Sampson (Alexa Davalos).
-He also is assigned two young child soldiers as editing assistants.
-One night Villa announces that they will attack a Federal held fort at Torreon and win the revolution.
-The film's director and his crew tell Villa that they are not coming with him to film the battle.
-Villa scares them into going to the battle by having a firing squad shoot over their heads.
+Meanwhile, Thayer begins a romance with actress Teddy Sampson.
+He also is assigned two young child soldiers as editing assistants by Villa.

-The next morning, Villa assembles his men to attack Torreon.
-Thayer and his team go in to film the action.
+The next morning, Villa assembles his men to attack the Federal-held stronghold of Torreon.
+Thayer and his team go in to film the battle.
 A skirmish on the way to the fort occurs, with Villa's army repelling the Federales, though one of Thayer's assistants loses his life.
-Villa's army arrives at Torreon and lays siege to the fortress.
-Villa orders an attack and personally leads the charge.
+Villa's army arrives at Torreon and lays siege.
 Villa's army is initially successful, but they suffer heavy casualties and are forced to withdraw.
-That night, Villa orders his army to bombard Torreon into submission, and, after a long, brutal bombardment, Villa's cavalry finishes off the last of Torreon's Federal defenders.
-However, Thayer and his camera crew team witness Villa personally shooting a Mexican widow in cold blood with his handgun during the aftermath of the battle.
+That night, Villa orders his army to bombard Torreon into submission.
+The next morning, Villa's cavalry finishes off the last of Torreon's Federal defenders.
+However, Thayer and his camera crew team witness Villa shooting a widow in cold blood during the aftermath of the battle.
 Disgusted, the team leaves.